Jdesiree112/Technical_Portfolio/README.md

 ---

 *This portfolio demonstrates a systematic approach to prompt engineering that prioritizes measurable results, ethical considerations, and practical implementation across diverse use cases.*

----

-*This portfolio demonstrates a systematic approach to prompt engineering that prioritizes measurable results, ethical considerations, and practical implementation across diverse use cases.*